 Early in the spring of 2009, H1N1 flu virus was first detected in Mexico, causing some deaths among a "younger" population.
-It began increasing during the summer 2009 and rapidly spread to the U.S. and to Europe and eventually worldwide.
+It began increasing during the summer 2009 and rapidly circulated to the U.S. and to Europe and eventually worldwide.
 The WHO declared it first fit their criteria for an epidemic and then, in June 2009, the WHO declared the first flu pandemic in 41 years.
 There was a worldwide concern and people began to improve in hand washing and other prevention methods while they awaited vaccine development.
 The trivalent vaccine made for the 2009-2010 flu season offered virtually no protection from H1N1.
 New vaccines were developed (both live and killed virus) and started to become available in Sept.
 2009-Oct.
 2009.
 The CDC established a protocol guideline for those who should get the vaccine first.
 By late December to January, a vaccine against H1N1 was available in moderate supply worldwide.
 The numbers of infected patients began to recede and the pandemic ended.
 However, a strain of H1N1 was incorporated into the yearly trivalent vaccine for the 2010-2011 flu season because the virus was present in the world populations.

 As stated in the first section of this article, a new strain of swine flu, (H3N2)v, was detected in 2011; it has not affected any large numbers of people in the current flu season.
 However, another antigenically distinct virus with the same H and N components (termed H3N2 (note no "v") has caused flu in humans; viral antigens were incorporated into the 2013-2014 seasonal flu shots and nasal spray vaccines.

 Find out what women really need.